Foundational Concepts

 Choosing the Right Database(s)

-- Schema Evolution: How often is the data structure expected to change?
-Is schema flexibility a major advantage, or is enforcing structure more important?
+- Schema Evolution: How stable is the data schema?
+Is rapid iteration with frequent schema changes expected, favoring flexibility (Schema-on-Read), or is stability and enforced structure more important (Schema-on-Write)?

 Polyglot Persistence Strategy

-Recognize that no single database is best for every task.
-Modern complex applications often benefit from using multiple database technologies concurrently, choosing the best tool for each specific job within the application architecture.
+Recognize that no single database excels at everything .
+Complex applications often benefit from using multiple database technologies concurrently, selecting the best tool for each specific job based on the criteria above. ( More on Polyglot Persistence )